 Plants that look like aloe vera are common household plants.
 Over the past few years, people have been familiar with the plant’s use for its various medicinal properties.

 The Aloe family and some plants are similar because of plant habits and structure.
+Also, many Aloe Vera varieties can be eaten.
 However, no matter the similarities, plants are different from one another.
 Read the full article to find out more about aloe alternatives.

 Examples of Plants That Look Like Aloe Vera

 Check out below plants that look like aloe vera and find their characteristics.

 Because of some similarities, it is easy to confuse agave plants with the aloe family.
 The agave species have succulent leaves.
 They are thick with pointed ends for protection against harsh weather, making them look like those of the aloe family.